Natural Language Processing with Commonsense Knowledge: A Survey: Introduction

-Since 1960s, numerous attempts have been made at endowing natural language processing systems with the ability of commonsense reasoning.
-It is believed that \citet{DBLP:journals/ac/Bar-Hillel60} was the first to mention the importance of incorporating commonsense knowledge into natural language processing systems, in the context of machine translation.
-Following that, many natural language processing tasks have been proposed with the aim of assessing the intelligent systems' ability of conducting various types of commonsense reasoning.
-Broadly speaking, these tasks, a.k.a.~benchmarks, mainly deal with two types of commonsense knowledge.
-One type of commonsense knowledge that humans generally possess is ``naive physics'', which involves inference of how physical objects interact with each other.
-For example, if one is told that a glass of water falls onto the floor, he/she will most likely infer that the glass shatters and the floor becomes wet.
-Another type of commonsense knowledge that humans have is ``intuitive psychology''.
-This type of knowledge enables us to infer people's behaviors, intents, or emotions.
-For example, one could easily tell that a person who has lost his/her job probably feels upset.
+Since the 1960s, numerous efforts have been made to imbue NLP systems with commonsense reasoning abilities.
+Bar-Hillel~\cite{DBLP:journals/ac/Bar-Hillel60} was among the first to emphasize the importance of incorporating commonsense knowledge into NLP systems in the context of machine translation.
+Subsequent research has introduced various NLP tasks aimed at evaluating intelligent systems' commonsense reasoning capabilities.
+Broadly, these tasks, known as benchmarks, address two main types of commonsense knowledge: \textbf{naive physics} and \textbf{intuitive psychology}.
+Naive physics involves understanding how physical objects interact; for example, inferring that a glass of water falling to the floor will likely result in the glass shattering and the floor becoming wet.
+Intuitive psychology, on the other hand, enables us to infer people's behaviors, intents, or emotions, such as understanding that a person who has lost their job likely feels upset.

-Perhaps the most intuitive way, or at least the first step, to enable machines to reason with commonsense knowledge is to manually create a knowledge base that ideally includes humans' commonsense knowledge from all aspects.
-However, given that it is almost impossible to bag all knowledge that humans have ever possessed, and it is often difficult and debating to decide which knowledge is considered common and should be included, this task is quite challenging.
-Nevertheless, many efforts have been taken on building commonsense knowledge bases focused on certain domains, in the hope of achieving the ultimate goal of encoding the complete set of humans' commonsense knowledge.
+Commonsense knowledge is crucial for many real-world applications of NLP.
+For instance, virtual assistants like Siri and Alexa need to understand and respond appropriately to a wide range of user queries, often relying on commonsense reasoning.
+In online customer service, chatbots must handle diverse interactions, where they need to comprehend and address user issues effectively, often by inferring implicit context~\cite{DBLP:journals/access/Ait-MloukJ20,DBLP:series/asc/AugelloPVG14}.
+In sentiment analysis, NLP systems use commonsense knowledge to better understand the underlying emotions and sentiments in text, which helps in accurately interpreting the tone and context of user-generated content, such as reviews and social media posts~\cite{DBLP:conf/emnlp/ZhongWM19,DBLP:conf/acii/SureshO21,DBLP:conf/emnlp/GhosalMGMP20,nie2023long}.
+These applications demonstrate the importance of integrating commonsense reasoning to enhance the functionality and accuracy of NLP systems.